Uses of Resistor- All Key Uses

 Figure 6: A Microwave Oven

-The resistor element in devices such as toasters, microwaves, electric stoves is the filament.
+The resistor element in devices such as toasters, microwaves, and electric stoves is the filament.
 Ideally, the filament will generate heat as it functions as a resistor.
 Therefore, this resistor element will glow when the temperature increases.
 Also, note that the degree of heat will rely on the prevailing resistance of the component.

 Controlling timing cycles